zathras/jovial_svg/README.md

      supported (cf. Tiny s.
 11.4).
   *  Gradients are supported, and additionally support `xlink:href` attributes to other gradients, and `gradientTransform` attributes from SVG 1.1.
-  *  Masks are supported with restrictions (not in Tiny; see SVG 1.1 s.
+  *  Masks are supported with some restrictions (not in Tiny; see SVG 1.1
+     s.
 14.4).
-     Only the alpha value of the mask is used, and not the product of the alpha and the luminance.
+     *  Only the alpha value of the mask is used, and not the product of the alpha and the luminance, as is the case in full SVG 1.1 (but not in SVG 1.0).
+     *  Only `userSpaceOnUse` corrdinates are supported for the mask content and the mask buffer size.
+Note, however, that specifying the mask buffer size is an optional optimization, and if `objectBoundingBox` coordinates are specified for the mask size, the size will be discarded.
   *  Text elements are supported.
   *  Embedded images are supported.
   *  Object/group opacity is supported -- cf. SVG 1.1 s.
 14.5.
 It was